PreventRansomware/PreventRansomware/docs/Post Compromise/persistance.md

 ### Scheduled tasks

-If a system is comprised remotely, an attacker has gained an “initial foothold”, which usually runs in memory; it can easily be shaken by restarting the OS.
+To evade detection by anti-virus, most modern remote access beacons exist primarily in RAM and avoid touching persistent storage.
+This means a simple reboot might be enough to shake successful remote code execution from opening a malicious document or link.
 To ensure their payload can persist, attackers [abuse Windows Scheduled Tasks][1].
-Scheduled tasks can execute scripts and commands via triggers such as system startup, user logon and particular times.
+Scheduled tasks can execute scripts and commands via triggers such as system startup, user logon and a timed schedule.
 Attackers can leverage this capability to schedule the execution of malicious commands so that every time a system starts, their payload does too.
-[Ransomware gangs like Conti are known to use this persistence trick][2] to ensure they can come back to a victim network to continue their attacks.
+[Ransomware gangs like Conti are known to use this persistence trick][2] to ensure they can maintain access to their victim’s networks.
 Attackers run variations of the below command to set up their malicious scheduled tasks:
 ![][image-1]